-PassMark Software® conducted objective performance testing on twelve (12) Internet Security software products and five (5) Total Security software products on Windows 7 Ultimate Edition (64-bit) SP1 between August 2014 and January 2015.
-This report presents our results and findings as a result of performance benchmark testing conducted for these consumer security products.
+PassMark Software® conducted objective performance testing on twelve (12) security products.
+This report presents our results and findings as a result of performance benchmark testing conducted on these products.

-Subsequent editions of this report will include new products released for 2015 as they are made available.
 For more details on which versions were tested, please see the section "Products and Versions".

-Testing was performed on all products using twenty-three (23) performance metrics.
+Testing included twenty-three (23) performance metrics.
 These performance metrics are as follows:

 - Boot Time;

 - Scan Time;

-- · User Interface Launch Time;
+- User Interface Launch Time;

 - Memory Usage during System Idle;

 - Memory Usage during Initial Scan;

 - Browse Time;

 - Internet Explorer Launch Time;

 - Installation Time;

 - Installation Size;

 - File Copy, Move and Delete;

 - Installation of Third Party Applications;

 - Network Throughput (previously named "Binary Download Test")

 - File Format Conversion;

 - File Compression and Decompression;

 - PE Scan Time;

-- File Copy Disk to Disk;
+- · File Copy Disk to Disk;

 - File Copy Over Network;

 - File Download;

 - PCMark;

 - Word Document Launch and Open Time;

 - Run Excel Macro;

 - Save Word Document as PDF; and

 - USB 3.0 File Copy.